- Home »

 - (Approved by the Chancellor, July 18, 2005)

 - (Approved by the Chancellor, May 15, 2010)

 The World Wide Web is a major resource for the faculty, staff and students of The University of North Carolina at Greensboro.
 Because UNCG is engaged in Web page and Web site development, this policy establishes standards for Web page accessibility.

 UNCG is committed to providing access to Web-based information in its programs and services in connection with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 All official University Web Pages associated with University administration, services, courses of instruction, programs, and activities must conform to the Web accessibility standards and requirements below listed.

 Web accessibility will be approached as part of the University's overall efforts to develop and use the Web.
 These efforts are governed by the Oversight for UNCG External Online Presence Policy.
-That policy specifies that the division of Information Technology Services is responsible for the technical management of the Web, and the division of University Advancement is responsible for setting standards for Web content.
-The Web Oversight Committee encourages the campus-wide use of the Web.
+That policy specifies that the division of Information Technology Services is responsible for the technical management of the Web, and the office of University Relations is responsible for setting standards for Web content.
+The Internet Oversight Committee encourages the campus-wide use of the Web.

 - Official UNCG Web pages: Any UNCG administrative or academic Web pages that are utilized for the presentation, transmission or receipt of official University materials or information

 - University Web manager: Anyone who develops or manages official University Web pages including, but not limited to, faculty, staff, students, volunteers and outside contractors.

 - Development of all official University Web Pages must include reasonable efforts to conform to the accessibility standards required under the above referenced laws.